Nottingham Forest vs Chelsea: Premier League preview, team news, kick-off time & how to watch

 But Chelsea will be buoyed on by their recent form and the expected return of several absentees, including Trevoh Chalobah, Tosin Adarabioyo and Wesley Fofana.
 Chalobah is available following suspension, while Tosin has been dealing with a calf problem and Fofana was unavailable due to concussion protocols.

+Palmer is out for a further six weeks, while Benoit Badiashile, who has only just returned, will be sidelined until December with a muscular problem.

+Moises Caicedo, Enzo Fernandez and Pedro Neto are all doubtful and Maresca will make late decisions following Friday's session, with none of the trio being involved on Thursday.

-Chelsea's opponents on Saturday lunchtime, Nottingham Forest, are without a win in their last nine matches in all competitions, with the last victory coming on August 17 against Brentford.
+Chelsea's opponents on Saturday lunchtime are without a win in their last nine matches in all competitions, with the last victory coming on August 17 against Brentford.

 Forest are sticking by Postecoglou, for now, but another defeat could mark the end of his short tenure at the City Ground as patience begins to wear extremely thin for owner Evangelos Marinakis, who made the decision to controversially part ways with popular figure Nuno Espírito Santo.